 In $\mathcal{L}_{BCE}$, $x_i$ is the voxel label that is either occupied (1) or empty (0) in the GT point cloud. $p_i$ is the probability of the voxel being occupied and is calculated using a $sigmoid$ function applied to the decoder output $D_0$.
 In $\mathcal{L}_{CE}$, $x_i$ refers to the one-hot label entry, and $p_i$ represents the probability of a point being predicted as a certain class.

-\subsection{Experiments}
+\subsubsection{Experiments}

-To explore the relationships between multiple subtasks, we adopt the following experimental strategies: training solely with the upsampling branch; training solely with the semantic segmentation branch; and simultaneous training with both the upsampling and semantic segmentation branches.
-Such a design allows us to quantify the phenomena of inter-task influence, providing a research basis for the design of end-to-end foundation models.
+To explore the relationships between multiple sub-tasks, we adopted the following experimental strategies: training solely with the upsampling branch; training solely with the semantic segmentation branch; and simultaneous training with both the upsampling and semantic segmentation branches.
+Such a design allowed us to quantify the phenomena of inter-task influence, providing a research basis for the design of multi-task models.

-Using data with different point densities from our dataset, we take the coordinate values of the 32-channal point cloud as input, the 128-channal point cloud as the ground truth for upsampling, and the label values of the 32-channal point cloud as the ground truth for semantic segmentation.
-For a fair comparison, the Adam \cite{kingma2014adam} and SGD \cite{ruder2016overview} optimizer is used with a weight decay of 0.0001 and a default learning rate of 0.002.
-We use exponentialLR \cite{li2019exponential} to adjust learning rate and the gamma is 0.5.
-During the training procedure, random rotation along z-axis is performed for the augmentation.
-The model is trained for 5 epochs with a batch size of 4 under each setting.
+Using data with different point densities from our dataset, we took the coordinate values of the 32-channel point cloud as input, the 128-channel point cloud as the ground truth for upsampling, and the label values of the 32-channel point cloud as the ground truth for semantic segmentation.
+The division of the training and test sets is also done as mentioned earlier: by using a random split.
+Due to the sheer volume of the original data, we only use parts of Town03, 05, and 10 here.
+In addition, using SemanticKITTI dataset, we performed random 2x downsampling of the original 64-channel point cloud to simulate a 32-channel point cloud.
+We then used this data to perform the same training and directly tested the trained network on the WHU-Synthetic dataset to verify its transfer effect.

+For a fair comparison, the Adam \cite{kingma2014adam} and SGD \cite{ruder2016overview} optimizer was used with a weight decay of 0.0001 and a default learning rate of 0.002.
+We used exponentialLR \cite{li2019exponential} to adjust the learning rate and the gamma is 0.5.
+During the training procedure, random rotation along the z-axis was performed for the augmentation.
+For the remaining hyperparameters, we strictly followed the settings used in PU-Dense.
+The model was trained for 10 epochs with a batch size of 4 under each setting.